Mishravaibhav0032/CST8913/Lab-6/Lab-6.md

 - Cost : Operating a VM 24/7 very expensive, particularly for non-mission-critical workloads.<br></br>

-Refactored Architecture :-
+Refactored Architecture :- <br></br>
-The following Azure services are used to rework the application into a cloud-native architecture:
+The following Azure services are used to rework the application into a cloud-native architecture :- <br></br>
- (1) Frontend : Azure App Service is used for hosting.
+ (1) Frontend : Azure App Service is used for hosting.<br></br>
- (2) Database : Azure SQL Database was used.
+ (2) Database : Azure SQL Database was used.<br></br>
- (3) Azure Functions were used to replace the background tasks.
+ (3) Azure Functions were used to replace the background tasks.<br></br>
- (4) Logs and static content are kept in Azure Blob Storage.
+ (4) Logs and static content are kept in Azure Blob Storage.<br></br>
- (5) Azure AD was used to implement authorization and authentication.
+ (5) Azure AD was used to implement authorization and authentication.<br></br>

-Diagram of Refactored Architecture :-
+Diagram of Refactored Architecture :- <br></br>

-Refactoring Technique
+Refactoring Technique :- <br></br>

- 1. Dismantle the Application Monolith
+ 1. Dismantle the Application Monolith<br></br>
-  -Frontend : The user interface layer was divided and put into Azure App Service.
+  -Frontend : The user interface layer was divided and put into Azure App Service.<br></br>
-  -Backend : The business logic was broken down into microservices, each of which was hosted on Azure Functions or Azure App Service.
+  -Backend : The business logic was broken down into microservices, each of which was hosted on Azure Functions or Azure App Service.<br></br>
-  -Database : To improve scalability and managed services, the database was moved to Azure SQL Database.
+  -Database : To improve scalability and managed services, the database was moved to Azure SQL Database.<br></br>

- 2. Decide on Azure Services
+ 2. Decide on Azure Services<br></br>
- The frontend and backend APIs are hosted by Azure App Service.
+ The frontend and backend APIs are hosted by Azure App Service.<br></br>
- - Azure SQL Database: Takes the place of SQL Server hosted in virtual machines.
+ - Azure SQL Database: Takes the place of SQL Server hosted in virtual machines.<br></br>
- - Azure Functions: Manages event-driven processing and background jobs.
+ - Azure Functions: Manages event-driven processing and background jobs.<br></br>
- - Azure Blob Storage: Holds logs and static data, such as papers and photos.
+ - Azure Blob Storage: Holds logs and static data, such as papers and photos.<br></br>
- - Azure AD is in charge of permission and authentication.
+ - Azure AD is in charge of permission and authentication.<br></br>

- 3. Authentication and Authorization : Role-based access control (RBAC) and secure authentication are made possible by the integration of Azure AD.
+ 3. Authentication and Authorization : Role-based access control (RBAC) and secure authentication are made possible by the integration of Azure AD.<br></br>

-Steps for Implementation :-
+Steps for Implementation :-<br></br>

-First, an Azure App Service plan was created and the frontend was deployed to Azure App Service.
+First, an Azure App Service plan was created and the frontend was deployed to Azure App Service.<br></br>

- - Azure App Service was used to deploy the front-end application.
+ - Azure App Service was used to deploy the front-end application.<br></br>
- - Set up SSL certificates and custom domains.
+ - Set up SSL certificates and custom domains.<br></br>

-2. Convert the database to Azure SQL.
+2. Convert the database to Azure SQL.<br></br>
- - The database was exported from the virtual machine-hosted SQL Server.
+ - The database was exported from the virtual machine-hosted SQL Server.<br></br>
- - Azure SQL Database was used to import the database.
+ - Azure SQL Database was used to import the database.<br></br>
- - The application's connection strings have been updated to point to the new database.
+ - The application's connection strings have been updated to point to the new database.<br></br>

-3. Convert Tasks in the Background to Azure Functions
+3. Convert Tasks in the Background to Azure Functions.<br></br>
- - Background tasks in the monolithic application were identified.
+ - Background tasks in the monolithic application were identified.<br></br>
- - Azure Functions was used to rewrite the jobs.
+ - Azure Functions was used to rewrite the jobs.<br></br>
- - Configured triggers for the functions, such as timers and queues.
+ - Configured triggers for the functions, such as timers and queues.<br></br>

-4. Use Azure Blob Storage to store static content and logs.
+4. Use Azure Blob Storage to store static content and logs.<br></br>
- - An Azure Storage account was created.
+ - An Azure Storage account was created.<br></br>
- - In Azure Blob Storage, static content was uploaded.
+ - In Azure Blob Storage, static content was uploaded.<br></br>
- - Set up the program to use Blob Storage for log storage.
+ - Set up the program to use Blob Storage for log storage.<br></br>

-5. Put Auto-Scaling into Practice:
+5. Put Auto-Scaling into Practice. <br></br>
- - Azure App Service auto-scaling was set up according to CPU and memory use.
+ - Azure App Service auto-scaling was set up according to CPU and memory use.<br></br>
- - Configure Azure Functions scaling rules.
+ - Configure Azure Functions scaling rules.<br></br>

-6. Set up Monitoring and Logging
+6. Set up Monitoring and Logging.<br></br>
- - Azure Monitor and Application Insights have been enabled for the application.
+ - Azure Monitor and Application Insights have been enabled for the application.<br></br>
- - Configure alerts for important indicators, such as unsuccessful requests and excessive CPU utilization.
+ - Configure alerts for important indicators, such as unsuccessful requests and excessive CPU utilization.<br></br>

-Testing and Optimization :-
+Testing and Optimization :-<br></br>

-Testing Performance :
+Testing Performance :<br></br>

- - Azure Load Testing was used to do load testing.
+ - Azure Load Testing was used to do load testing.<br></br>
- - The application's ability to scale automatically under high demand was confirmed.
+ - The application's ability to scale automatically under high demand was confirmed.<br></br>

-Reliability Testing :
+Reliability Testing :<br></br>

- - To guarantee resilience, failures were simulated, such as database outages.
+ - To guarantee resilience, failures were simulated, such as database outages.<br></br>
- - Azure Functions retry logic was confirmed to function as intended.
+ - Azure Functions retry logic was confirmed to function as intended.<br></br>

-Optimization of Costs :
+Optimization of Costs :<br></br>

- - Examined Azure Cost Management to find areas where money may be saved.
+ - Examined Azure Cost Management to find areas where money may be saved.<br></br>
- - Moved to Azure SQL Database reserved instances.
+ - Moved to Azure SQL Database reserved instances.<br></br>

-Lessons Acquired :
+Lessons Acquired :<br></br>

- - Decoupling Components : Scalability and maintainability were enhanced by dismantling the monolithic application.
+ - Decoupling Components : Scalability and maintainability were enhanced by dismantling the monolithic application.<br></br>
- - Managed Services : Operational overhead was decreased by utilizing Azure Functions and Azure SQL Database.
+ - Managed Services : Operational overhead was decreased by utilizing Azure Functions and Azure SQL Database.<br></br>

-Savings on costs :
+Savings on costs : <br></br>

- - Costs were greatly decreased by switching to a pay-as-you-go basis using Azure services.
+ - Costs were greatly decreased by switching to a pay-as-you-go basis using Azure services.<br></br>

-Readings :
+Readings :<br></br>

- - Database Migration : It was difficult to guarantee data consistency throughout the migration.
+ - Database Migration : It was difficult to guarantee data consistency throughout the migration.<br></br>
- - Reworking Legacy Code : The monolithic program needed extensive reworking because several of its components were closely connected.
+ - Reworking Legacy Code : The monolithic program needed extensive reworking because several of its components were closely connected.<br></br>
- - Learning Curve : It required some time to become acquainted with Azure services and their setups.
+ - Learning Curve : It required some time to become acquainted with Azure services and their setups.<br></br>

-An added benefit is Infrastructure as Code (IaC) :-
+An added benefit is Infrastructure as Code (IaC) :-<br></br>

- - Terraform was used to implement IaC and automate the refactored application's deployment.
+ - Terraform was used to implement IaC and automate the refactored application's deployment.<br></br>
- - Terraform scripts can be found in this repository's infrastructure subdirectory.
+ - Terraform scripts can be found in this repository's infrastructure subdirectory.<br></br>